rear/rear.github.com/usage/index.md

 software takes care of backing up all system files, Relax-and-Recover recreates the filesystems and starts the file restore.

-Currently Bacula, Bareos, SEP Sesam, HP DataProtector, CommVault Galaxy, Symantec NetBackup and IBM Tivoli Storage Manager are supported.
+Currently Bacula, Bareos, SEP Sesam, HP DataProtector, CommVault Galaxy, Symantec NetBackup, EMC NetWorker (Legato) and IBM Tivoli Storage Manager are supported.

-The following `local.conf` uses a USB stick for the rescue system and Bacula for backups.
+The following `/etc/rear/local.conf` uses a USB stick for the rescue system and Bacula for backups.
 Multiple systems can use the USB stick since the size of the rescue system is probably less than 40M.
 It relies on your Bacula infrastructure to restore all files.